dtbooy/T3A2A/README.md

 - **express -jwt** - JWT is utilised for user authentication and authorisation purposes
 - **Bcrypt** - used to securely store users information (passwords) as a hash
-- **Vitest and Testing-Library**: testing frameworks used for front end testing
+- **Vitest and Testing-Library**: testing framework and library used for front end testing
-- **Supertest** - testing framework used for API unit testing
+- **Jest and Supertest** - testing framework and library used for API unit testing
-- **MongoDB Atlas** - cloud database service used for database deployment
+- **MongoDB Atlas** - cloud database service used for Mongo NoSQL database deployment
 - **Render** - cloud-based software used for backend deployment
 - **Netlify** - platform that provides hosting and deployment services, used for front end deployment
 - **GitHub & Git** : version control
 - **Trello**: project management tool
 - **Draw.io**: used as a design tool to develop DFDs and wireframes

 # R2 	Dataflow Diagrams
 <img src="docs/dataflow_img/1.png" alt="Image Alt Text">